turtle96/taskell/docs/DeveloperGuide.md

 **Extensions**

 1a.
-User gives invalid filename (symbols not allowed in file names)
+User gives invalid filename (contains illegal symbols not allowed in file names)

 > 1a1.
 Taskell shows an error message and still saves data in previous old location.<br>